yuko1101/enka-system/README.md

-# package-template.ts
+# enka-system
-A Template for Typescript package.
+A Node.js library that handles the foundation of Enka.Network API.